CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Border-Gateway-Protocol-BGP/Troubleshooting.md

 Displayed 13 routes and 42 total paths
 ```

-To show a more detailed breakdown of a specific neighbor, run the <!--NCLU `net show bgp neighbor <neighbor>` command or the -->vtysh `show ip bgp neighbor <neighbor>` command:
+To show a more detailed breakdown of a specific neighbor, run the vtysh `show ip bgp neighbor <neighbor>` command or the `net show bgp neighbor <neighbor>` command:

 ```
 cumulus@switch:~$ sudo vtysh